-During her time in Parliament Claire undertook a broad range of roles, including Parliamentary Private Secretary to the Minister of State for Health, Vice Chamberlain to Her Majesty’s Household, and Justice Minister.
+During her time in Parliament Claire undertook a broad range of roles, including parliamentary private secretary to the Minister of State for Health, vice chamberlain to Her Majesty’s Household, and Justice Minister.
 In this role she established the National Victims Service, responsible for its core £10m budget.

-Since 2011 she has been the Chief Executive of the Independent Pharmacy Federation, the representative organisation for independent pharmacists.
-She also acts as an Associate Director at Interchange Solutions, advising on compliance with the Bribery Act 2010 and anti-corruption measures.
+Since 2011 she has been the chief executive of the Independent Pharmacy Federation, the representative organisation for independent pharmacists.
+She also acts as an associate director at Interchange Solutions, advising on compliance with the Bribery Act 2010 and anti-corruption measures.

 Tim Reddish, Non-Executive Director